Introduction

 -

-Six-month compliance deadline: Regardless of the appeal, TikTok has been given six months to bring its data processing operations into compliance with GDPR's Chapter V requirements.
-If it fails to do so, it must suspend all data transfers to China.
+Six-month compliance deadline: Regardless of the appeal, TikTok has been given a reasonable period of six months—the period allowed—to bring its data processing operations into compliance with GDPR’s Chapter V requirements.
+The DPC's decision included an order that, if TikTok does not comply within this period allowed, it must suspend data transfers to China.

 -